 As I sit here writing this, I am supposed to be packing, cleaning and getting ready to hit the road in two days.
 We are going out of town for the Homesteaders Of America Conference in Virginia this weekend.
 Instead of packing and getting last minute chores done, I sit here thinking about all the things I need to do, but I am obviously not doing.
-But all of this did get me thinking, brand new homesteaders are probably trying to figure out the logistics of traveling when you homestead.
+But all of this did get me thinking that brand new homesteaders may be struggling with the logistics of traveling when you homestead.
+So this is how we do it.

 When most people travel, they have to find someone to watch their dogs, cats, maybe a snake or lizard.
 Usually, it is not a big deal.
 But when you have gardens that need to be harvested, animals that need to be fed and watered, medications to be given, sometimes finding someone is extremely difficult.

 I’m not going to lie, traveling when you homestead can be a logistical nightmare.
 It’s not as easy as it was pre homestead.
 But your days of traveling aren’t over, they just look a little different now.
 Some homesteaders rarely leave their property.
 Others will only travel a certain distance away.
 Still others will globe trot in the winter.
-There is no right or wrong answer to traveling.
+There is no right or wrong answer to traveling and homesteading.
+It’s all about logistics.

 Post- homestead?
 There’s a lot more.